 The colorblocking trend has been around for quite some time.
 As I was browsing through Ravelry one day, I saw this colorblocked dress in the forums made by watbetty.
-While I hadn't had enough experience then, I have since made my own Colorblocked Panel Sheath Dress.
+While I didn't have enough experience to try it back then, I have since made my own Colorblocked Panel Sheath Dress.

-This article is a tutorial on how to do colorblocking by carrying the colors not in use at the wrong side of the work and introducing new colors only when it starts in the pattern.
+This article is a tutorial on how to do colorblocking by carrying the colors not in use at the wrong side of the work and introducing new colors only when they start in the pattern.
 Included are some pictures on how to do it.

 Jacquard (or Tapestry) Crochet

 Jacquard (or tapestry) crochet is just like regular crochet, only it involves having more than one yarn being carried at the back while one color is being used.
 Patterns for this kind of crochet are usually drawn in grid charts with each color represented by a color or a symbol in the square.

 - If you are right-handed, you read the chart from the bottom right corner, working your way across to the left side.

 - If you are left-handed, do the opposite and start from the bottom left corner, working your way across to the right side.